 These brownies are also delicious eaten cold, which makes for a perfect dessert to make ahead and great for meal-prep.

-They are even better when served with a generous scoop of vegan ice cream, whipped cream, a glass of milk (try pairing with strawberry almond milk or chocolate cashew milk!), topped with a vegan caramel sauce, drizzled with melted chocolate, a sprinkle of flake sea salt or serve with strawberries or raspberries for a fresh touch.
+They are even better when served with a generous scoop of vegan ice cream, whipped cream and a glass of milk (try pairing with strawberry almond milk or chocolate cashew milk!).
+Also, topped with a date caramel, tahini caramel sauce or drizzled with melted chocolate.
+I also like them with a sprinkle of flake sea salt.

 These brownies can be stored in a air-tight container in the fridge for up to 5 days.